DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-deferring-offers-iteration-3.md

   caption: "Offer page when we track conditions together" }) }}

-## Putting offer actions towards the top of the panel
+## Putting offer actions at the top of the panel

 The [previous iteration](/manage-teacher-training-applications/deferring-offers-iteration/#offer-page-with-defer-link) placed the offer actions at the bottom of the page.

-This makes them harder to find as they’re more likely to be missed which we found in research.
+Research shows that this makes them harder to find as they’re more likely to be missed or off screen.

-If we put them at the top then users will be able to find and use these actions more easily.
+If we put the actions at the top of the panel then users will be able to find and use them more easily.

 {{ appFigure({
   image: {